RasmusLindroth/tut/README.md

 * `:h` `:help` view help
 * `:lists` show a list of your lists
 * `:muting`  lists users that you have muted
+* `:preferences` update your profile and some other settings
 * `:profile` go to your profile
 * `:requests` see following requests
 * `:saved` alias for bookmarks